TechnovaTech/Clothes_ERP/TEMPLATE_BUILDER_AND_INVOICE_SYSTEM.md

 The Template Builder and Invoice System is a comprehensive solution for creating, customizing, and rendering dynamic invoice templates in the Fashion Store ERP.
 It provides a visual drag-and-drop interface for designing templates and a powerful rendering engine that merges template designs with actual business data.

+## 🚀 Quick Start

+- Open the builder at `http://localhost:3000/tenant/template-builder`.
+- Or navigate to `Tenant → Settings → Bill Template Settings` and click `Open Template Builder`.
+- Start with the default template, customize elements, preview with sample data, then save.

 ## 🎯 Key Features

 - **Visual Template Designer** - Drag-and-drop interface for building custom templates